leouieda/lithosphere/lectures/2-subduction/content.md

 <div class="r-stretch bottom-left">

-The Pacific plate is older (hence cooler and denser).
-How can we tell from comparing the bathymetry the two plates?
+The Pacific plate is older than the Mariana plate.
+How can we tell just from comparing the bathymetry the two plates?

 </div>